Meet Our Teachers

 Viola, Violin, & Cello Teacher

 Emma Cifrino is a violist and violinist currently pursuing her DMA at the University of Wisconsin-Madison.
 Emma began her studies with Betsy Kobayashi at the Pineland Suzuki School in Augusta, ME.
 She holds a B.Mus from Lawrence University, and an M.Mus from Bowling Green State University.
 At Bowling Green she was a member of the Graduate String Quartet and served as principal viola in the Bowling Green Philharmonia.
 Emma has almost a decade of experience teaching students of all ages and levels.
 She believes that her primary duty as a music educator is to produce students who are respectful of the art of music-making.
 This means instilling students with good practice habits, encouraging participation in chamber ensembles, and modeling a scholarly – but enthusiastic – approach to performance.
 Emma joined Academy of Sound in 2017.

-Ally Kurihara is a native of Wisconsin, and graduated from Lawrence University.
+Ally Kurihara is from Lancaster, Wisconsin.
 She began taking piano lessons when she was 8 years old, and continued through high school.
-She began saxophone when she was 12 years old, and continued to study it seriously through college where she majored in music education.
-At Lawrence University, Ally discovered her passion for both teaching and traveling.
-Ally has taught music in Jamaica, Haiti, and New Zealand.
-Post-graduation she took a gap year and taught English as a second language in Morocco, where she fell in love with teaching ESL and her now husband Hamza.
-Ally is looking forward to fostering her love of music by teaching at Academy of Sound.
-She joined in 2019.
+She also plays the saxophone, which she began playing when she was 12 years old, and continued to study seriously through college.
+Ally studied at Lawrence University where she earned her degree in music education.
+During her time at Lawrence, she discovered she enjoys both teaching and traveling.
+Ally has taught music in (the U.S.) Jamaica, Haiti, and New Zealand.
+Outside of teaching, Ally has her own business in piano technology.
+She repairs, tunes, and cares for pianos.
+Ally has been enjoying fostering her love of music by teaching at Academy of Sound.
+She joined the Academy of Sound faculty in 2019.